 A food intolerance is an unpleasant reaction to a food that does not involve the immune system (which is different than an allergic reaction).

-For example, lactose intolerance is what happens when the body cannot breakdown lactose, a natural sugar found in milk.
-This is different than a milk allergy, which is caused by an immune response to the protein in cow's milk.
+For example, lactose intolerance is what happens when the body cannot break down lactose, a natural sugar found in milk.
+This is different from a milk allergy, which is caused by an immune response to the protein in cow's milk.

 Should you avoid milk if you have lactose intolerance?

 That depends.
 Some people who have lactose intolerance may be able to tolerate a small amount of milk taken with meals.
 Start with ½ cup (125 mL) of milk at a time to see how much you are comfortable drinking.

 You can also drink lactose-reduced or lactose-free milk, or use the commercially available drops or tablets that help break down lactose in foods.

 If you cannot tolerate milk, you may still be able tolerate milk products that have very little lactose like yogurt or hard cheeses.

 However, if you are very sensitive to lactose you may need to avoid all foods containing lactose.
 Your doctor can test you for lactose intolerance.